ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 3. For non-Windows system, please compile /tools/sbtools first (no need to install)

 4. For Windows, download [Ninja](https://github.com/ninja-build/ninja/releases) and add the .exe file to PATH.
+GNU Make is also supported but it is slower and harder to install.

 5.  execute these commands in the terminal in this directory.
     ```bash